-Jet lag is a syndrome of tiredness, headaches, disorientation, stomach upset and a feeling of being unwell.
+Jet lag consists of a syndrome of headaches, tiredness, disorientation, stomach upset and a feeling of illness.
 The main cause of this is crossing time zones on long-distance overseas flights.
 This results in your body's hormones telling you that you should be asleep during the day and awake at night.
 Unfortunately there is little you can do about this.
 Despite this there are several other factors which contribute, some of which you can reduce the impact of.
 These include poor quality rest and sleep, changed diet and dehydration.
 What can you do to reduce the effect of these?

 1) Flying ear plugs.
-There are many reasons people may not sleep well on a flight, including uncomfortable seats, flying at night and noise.
+There are many reasons people may not sleep well on a flight, including seats which are uncomfortable, night flying and noise.
 There is little you can do about the first two but you can certainly protect yourself against noise.

 Aircraft cabins would be loud places except that the sound of the engines is blocked using a clever idea.
-Microphones on the wings play the noise back in the cabin through speakers with a tiny delay.
-This cancels out the sound (the peaks in the sound wave cancel out the troughs).
-This can help minimize fatigue and prevent jet lag.
-Unfortunately you're still left with the howl of the air-con unit and the man in the seat behind you chuckling frantically at 'The Simpsons'.
+Wing microphones play the noise back into the aircraft cabin through special speakers with a small delay.
+This cancels the sound out (the peaks in the sound wave cancel out the troughs).
+This can help minimize the fatigue and prevent your jet lag.
+Unfortunately you're still left with the awful howl of the noisy air-con unit and the guy in the seat behind you chuckling frantically at 'The Simpsons'.

-According to a file from the Flight Safety Foundation by Stanley R. Mohler 'High noise levels on ramps and in flight can contribute to fatigue'.
-Blocking noise and vibration from your ears with a good set of flying ear plugs helps prevent jet lag and reduce fatigue by helping you get some rest.
+A file from the Flight Safety Foundation by the noted Stanley R. Mohler states 'High noise levels on ramps and in flight can contribute to fatigue'.
+Blocking noise and vibration from your precious ears with an effective set of flying ear plugs helps prevent jet lag and reduce fatigue through helping you get some well-earned rest.

-The white noise present in the cabins of aeroplanes can have an agitating effect on long flights.
-Blocking it from your ears can reduce fatigue by helping you rest.
-Flying ear plugs have to be comfortable and effective.
-If you fly routinely it is worth thinking about getting yourself some molded ZenPlugs flying ear plugs to prevent jet lag.
-These are more comfortable and last longer.
+The irritatingwhite noise which is present in the cabins of many aeroplanes can have an agitating effect during long flights.
+Blocking it from the ears reduces fatigue and helps you rest.
+Decent flying ear plugs have to be comfortable as well as effective.
+When you fly routinely it is well worth thinking about getting yourself some molded ZenPlugs flying ear plugs which prevent jet lag.
+They are significantly more comfortable and also last longer.